sachinsuresh10/Tunisian_Football/README.md

 ### How to Use:

-1. **Download the Dataset**: Download the annotated dataset from Roboflow by visiting the [Powerfoot Computer Vision Project](https://universe.roboflow.com/esprit-po5qf/powerfoot).
+#### 1. **Download the Dataset**

+The dataset, which has been annotated for football matches, can be accessed via **Roboflow**.

+- Go to the [Powerfoot Computer Vision Project on Roboflow](https://universe.roboflow.com/esprit-po5qf/powerfoot) to download different versions of the YOLO model (YOLOv3, YOLOv5, and YOLOv8) along with the corresponding dataset.
+- You can choose from different dataset formats compatible with various YOLO versions (e.g., COCO, Pascal VOC, YOLO format).

+#### 2. **Prepare the Input Videos**

-2. **Input Videos**: Place the football match videos in the `input_videos/` folder.
-You can download sample input videos from [here](https://drive.google.com/file/d/1HkajT-JujZwkUuqEkI6U6CuCwx7BfcWS/view?usp=drive_link).
+You will need input football match videos for object detection and tracking.
+You can use your own videos or download a sample from the provided link.

-3. **Trained YOLO Model**: Download the YOLO model from [here](https://drive.google.com/file/d/13WSdTF2D-uc_aSkuAIsdG9cetyqPvZaX/view?usp=drive_link) and place it in the `models/` folder.
+- Download a sample football match video from [Example Tunisian Input Video](https://drive.google.com/file/d/1HkajT-JujZwkUuqEkI6U6CuCwx7BfcWS/view?usp=drive_link).
+- Place the video file in the `input_videos/` directory inside your project folder.
+If this folder doesn’t exist, create it manually.

+#### 3. **Download and Load the Trained YOLO Model**

+The project uses pre-trained YOLO models (YOLOv8 is recommended for the best results) for detecting players, referees, and the ball.

+- Download the pre-trained YOLOv8 model from [Example YOLOv8 Dataset](https://drive.google.com/file/d/13WSdTF2D-uc_aSkuAIsdG9cetyqPvZaX/view?usp=drive_link).
+- Place the downloaded model file (e.g., `.pt` or `.onnx` file) in the `models/` directory.
+If this folder doesn’t exist, create it manually.

-4. **Run the Script**: Execute the script to detect and track objects in the video.
+#### 4. **Run the Script**

+Execute the script to detect and track objects in the video.
 The output will consist of annotated videos and an Excel file containing player movements and other metrics.

-### Output:
-- **Annotated Videos**: Processed videos showing the detected and tracked players, referees, and ball.
+#### 5. **Output Files**

+After running the script, the system will process the video and output:

+- **Annotated Videos**: The output video with bounding boxes drawn around detected objects (players, referees, ball) will be saved in the `output_videos/` folder.
-- **Excel Reports**: Data on player positions, ball possession, and match events.
+- **Excel Data**: The system will generate a detailed **Excel file** containing metrics such as player positions, ball possession, and more.
+This file will be saved in the `output_data/` folder.

+You can download a sample output video from [Example Tunisian Output Video](https://drive.google.com/file/d/1s2TuhMSsJfWNaijPv8VvBsUkiXqQ2lEj/view?usp=drive_link).

-Download a sample output video [here](https://drive.google.com/file/d/1s2TuhMSsJfWNaijPv8VvBsUkiXqQ2lEj/view?usp=drive_link) and view the Excel sheet [here](https://docs.google.com/spreadsheets/d/1fCGVFfCSkONewrB1hoJljajUjM2X1Ue7/edit?usp=drive_link&ouid=112565924282064934387&rtpof=true&sd=true).
+The corresponding sample Excel sheet is available [here](https://docs.google.com/spreadsheets/d/1fCGVFfCSkONewrB1hoJljajUjM2X1Ue7/edit?usp=drive_link&ouid=112565924282064934387&rtpof=true&sd=true).

 ---